So you are looking to get a Shiba Inu dog at this time?

-You do need to distract the Shiba Inu and reinforce the right behaviors to avoid any possible problem that might appear.
+You need to distract the Shiba Inu and reinforce the right behaviors to avoid any possible problems.

-That being said, you want to feed them separately at least for a little while.
+That said, you want to feed them separately, at least for a while.

-You will also see that the Shiba Inu will end up chasing your cat from time to time and even a few battles.
+You will also see that the Shiba Inu will sometimes end up chasing your cat and even a few battles.

-Again, the predator instinct might end up getting the best out of them, which can be a bit of a problem at first.
+Again, the predator instinct might get the best out of them, which can be a problem initially.

 The trick here is to raise them together; in that case, the Shiba Inu will even be friends with cats.

-The main problem and the reason why Shiba Inu is not great with cats most of the time is that the prey drive is instinctive for them.
+The main problem why Shiba Inu is not great with cats most of the time is that the prey drive is instinctive for them.

 They will see cats as prey, and you can rarely do something about it.

-Some proper training will be essential, so knowing and understanding how to handle the situation is just as crucial at this time.
+Some proper training will be essential, so knowing and understanding how to handle the situation is just as crucial now.

-On the other hand, some Shiba Inus are better with adults cats rather than kittens.
+On the other hand, some Shiba Inus are better with adult cats rather than kittens.

 Either way, you can’t leave the two alone until you see the reaction and what happens.

-It will be very hard to figure out the exact situation, and that’s why monitoring is a priority at this time.
+It will be very hard to figure out the exact situation, which is why monitoring is a priority.

 It’s quite problematic to leave them unguarded, as it can end up being more of a problem than anything else, so try to consider all of that as much as possible.